fablab-luenen/dokuwiki-krypton/README.md

 - Sticky/docking page buttons for long pages
 - More configurability
-- Edit button at the top of the page
+- Edit button at the top of the page, overflow menu for secondary page functions ("jump to top" removed)
-- Various small fixes (smooth anchor scrolling, word wrap)
+- Many many small fixes (smooth anchor scrolling, word wrap)
+- Visually lighter breadcrumbs and footer
+- User menu dropdown

 ## Development
 "I've imported the base stylesheet from the argon design system and then added custom styles on top in the assets/css/doku.scss file.
 The file is then compiled to CSS using SASS."